gvwilson/sensibleadventures/cloudherd/reboot.md

   * Background: family lost its farm because they couldn't afford to rent the law that would have saved it.

-* Captain Bhonzon: commands the Ferocious Swallows troop that arrives with Prince Shudarga to occupy Stale.
+* Major Bonzon: commands the Ferocious Swallows troop that arrives with Prince Shudarga to occupy Stale.

 ### Others